michael-hartmann/caps/docs/manual/manual.rst

 The program supports a wide variety of options.
 You can get a summary of all options using ``casimir --help``.
 By default, the temperature is set to :math:`T=0`, and the sphere and plane are assumed to be perfect reflectors.

+Please note that due to parallelization, the number of terms computed in the summations over :math:`m` varies from run to run.
+As a consequence, the numerical value obtained for the free energy also varies from run to run.
+The abort criterion for the summation over :math:`m` can be changed by the option ``--cutoff`` described in more detail later.

 Mandatory options
 ^^^^^^^^^^^^^^^^^